Interlyceales and tournaments

 Olympiad party

-Second prize at Math B day
+Second Prize at Mathematics B Day

 Dutch Mathematics Olympiad

-Since the introduction of the schools prize in 1980, our school has won it most often of all schools in the Netherlands, in 1993, 1995 (then as Lorentz Lyceum), 2015, 2018, 2019, 2021, 2022 and 2024.
-This makes the LCL the Real Madrid of the Dutch Mathematics Olympiad.
+Since the introduction of the school prize in 1980, our school has won it most from all schools in the Netherlands, namely in 1993, 1995 (then as Lorentz Lyceum), 2015, 2018, 2019, 2021, 2022 and 2024.
+The LCL is the Real Madrid of the Dutch Mathematics Olympiad.

-European Olympiad of Experimental Science (EOES)
+European Olympiad of Experimental Science (EOES))

 Final N.K. school chess